 Elegoo Mars SLA-LCD (DLP) 3D Resin Printer – Preview

 The Elegoo Mars SLA-LCD 3D Printer has been out for a while.
-I saw a terrific deal on it last week and decided to pick one up.
-Last night on a live stream, I put it together.
+Elegoo was kind enough to send me one to review and check out.
+Check out my livestream below talking about my experience with putting the 3D Printer together.
 My initial thoughts, is that it is a LOT like a Photon.
 It has a few minor upgrades, and in my book a major downgrade.
 But, essentially, it is a Photon.
 There are several changes, that are just that, changes.
 Not a plus or a minus.

 ChiTuBox – Out of the Box